Get

 Image Credit: Lightspruch, Shutterstock

-Is 100 Mg of Gabapentin a Large Amount for a Cat?
+Is 100 Milligrams of Gabapentin a Large Amount for a Cat?

 For Gabapentin to remain safe, the dose for cats will usually not exceed 50–100 mg per animal.
-The dosage varies depending on the condition.
-For seizures, the dosage for cats is 2.5–5 mg per lb.
-(5–10 mg/kg), administered orally every 8–12 hours.
-For pain, the dose of Gabapentin can be 1.5–5 mg per pound (1.25–2.5 mg/kg) every 12 hours.
-The doses can be adjusted by your vet depending on the clinical response.
+The dosage varies depending on the condition, and generally is in the range of 5-10 mg/kg, or 2.5-5 mg per lb, every 8-12 hours.
+The doses can be adjusted by the vet depending on the clinical response.
 Overdose would cause increased severity of adverse reactions, including lethargy, drowsiness, incoordination, and vomiting.

 What Should I Do in Case of Gabapentin Overdose?

-If you have accidentally given your cat too much Gabapentin, contact your veterinarian immediately.
-If the dose is too high, the vet can make your cat vomit to eliminate the drug and then give them IV fluids.
-Overdose is usually not fatal and includes the following clinical signs: incoordination (wobbly walk), drowsiness, lethargy, and diarrhea.
+If you have accidentally given your cat too much Gabapentin, contact a veterinarian immediately.
+If the dose is too high, a vet can make your cat vomit to eliminate the drug and then give them IV fluids.
+Overdose is usually not fatal and includes the following clinical signs: incoordination (wobbly walking), drowsiness, lethargy, and diarrhea.
 The effects should pass in 8–12 hours.

 Conclusion

-Gabapentin is a human medicine that’s considered safe in cats, being administered for chronic and acute pain, epilepsy, and anxiety.
+Gabapentin is a human medicine that’s considered safe in cats, being administered for chronic pain, epilepsy, and anxiety.
 It is most often used 2–3 hours before stressful visits to the vet.
-The dose of Gabapentin should be determined by your vet.
+The dose of Gabapentin should be determined by a vet.
 If an overdose is suspected, contact the veterinarian immediately.

 Featured Image Credit: Juice Flair, Shutterstock